Board of Directors Biographies

 A graduate of the Curtis Institute of Music, Ms. Javian studied double bass with Harold Robinson.
 She joined the Curtis faculty in 2011 and assumed her current position in 2016.

-Megan Speight, Board Co-Chair
+Megan A. Speight, Board Co-Chair

 Public Relations Coordinator, Project Management Institute

-Megan A. Speight is an experienced public relations and communications professional with over 6 years’ experience in the industry.
+Megan Speight is an experienced public relations and communications professional with over 6 years’ experience in the industry.
 She has worked in both the nonprofit and for-profit sectors working for organizations such as Comcast, The Franklin Institute and the National Constitution Center.
 In her current role as Public Relations Manager at Maternity Care Coalition, Ms. Speight focuses her efforts on media relations, developing and implementing public relations plans, supporting the Fund Development and program staff with events, and co-manages all of the organizations’ social media platforms.
 Most notably, Ms. Speight has worked on the PA Safe Sleep campaign, a multi-media campaign promoting safe sleep practices for families with newborns, where she manages social media ads, purchased over $150,000 in SEPTA ads, developed a radio PSA, and managed the production of a hospital waiting room video.

 Ms. Speight is a native of Wyndmoor, Pennsylvania, but currently resides in Philadelphia.
 She is a graduate of Springside School, obtained her B.A. in Communications from George Mason University and her M.S. in Public Communication from Drexel University.
 She is the Deputy Director of Public Relations for WIM Global, a Blogger for the Red Cross of Southeastern Pennsylvania, Chair of the Marketing Advisory Committee for Project 440 and a member of the Junior League of Philadelphia.